How to Keep Your Pets Safe This Winter

 Store antifreeze in a secure place

 Antifreeze is a life-threatening toxin to pets, Dr. Kornreich says.
-“Apparently, the ethylene glycol—the thing that gives it antifreezing properties—tastes good to dogs and cats,” he says.
-They’re at risk if a container is left accessible and open, and also if the chemical spills on the garage floor or driveway.
+“Apparently, the ethylene glycol—the thing that gives it anti-freezing properties—tastes good to dogs and cats,” he says.
+They’re at risk if a container is left accessible and open, and also if the chemical spills on the garage floor or driveway, so store it safely away in a container with a lid.
 “Cats will lick that or they’ll walk through it and lick their paws,” he says.
 It disrupts kidney function and neurologic status, so be on the lookout for spills or leaks and make sure to clean them up immediately.
 Look out for these other household items that are seriously hazardous to pets.

 Don’t feed pets holiday dinner scraps

 Pets can ingest toxic substances inside the house as well, particularly around the holidays when there’s so much extra food around for people.
 “Chocolate, macadamia nuts, and xylitol are all bad for dogs,” Dr. Frank says.
-Dr. Kornreich advises keeping cats away from bones they might choke on, alcohol, and very fatty foods, which can induce pancreatitis.
+Meanwhile, Dr. Kornreich advises keeping cats away from bones they might choke on, alcohol, and very fatty foods, which can induce pancreatitis—a pet-proof trash can like this one from iTouchless can help.
 “Make sure that cats don’t have access to table scraps,” he says.
 Here are 11 more foods you should never feed your pet.

 Help them handle holiday guests

-Finally, don’t forget about your pets when your house fills with extra people.
+Don’t forget about your pets when your house fills with extra people.
 Kornreich says there are two rules for keeping your pets safe when you have company over for the holidays.
 One, provide a comfortable and quiet place for dogs and cats to get away from crowds if they need a break (and make sure visiting children can’t access them when nobody’s paying attention).
 And two, “Make sure that pets don’t bolt out of the house when people are coming in and out,” Kornreich says.
-Check out these 50 things that make your pets tick.
+Crate training can help solve both problems.
+Also, take some time to learn how to solve the most common pet behavioral problems that involve company, like jumping up on your guests and going crazy at the sound of the doorbell.